 Religion is a universal human experience.
-All societies, past and present, have a set of shared beliefs and practices related to the supernatural.
+All societies, past and present, have some sort of shared beliefs and practices related (to some degree) to the supernatural.
 For millions of people around the world, religion is paramount to their individual and collective identity, and an important factor in how they live their lives.
 But not everyone agrees that this is best for society.

-Here are three reasons why religion is good for society and three more reasons why it may not get a good as we think.
+Here are three reasons why religion is good for society and three more reasons why it may not be as good as we think.

 Religion is good for society